mhf-air/u/README.md

 	destructive assignment is not supported, because using a pattern as lvalue is very confusing, and destructive declaration is already sufficent to use

+	possible future conflict: when -> is used in Rust as part of an expression

 ```
 example